bcdandurand/PSCG/README.md

 Each iteration only requires the solution of small scenario-specific subproblems and two MPI communications of the reduce-sum type.

 Currently, PSCG can only be applied to mixed-integer stochastic optimization problems in SMPS format.
-Furthermore, the current implementation uses a third party library DSP developed by Kibaek Kim at Argonne National Laboratory to read the necessary subproblems from SMPS format.
+The current implementation uses a third party library DSP developed by Kibaek Kim at Argonne National Laboratory to read the necessary subproblems from SMPS format.